 There can be periods of inactivity in very cold temperatures.
-Don't be afraid to bring too much!
-We suggest bringing light clothing of varying thicknesses that can be 'layered' to achieve comfort and versatility.
+Don’t be afraid to bring too much!
+We suggest bringing light clothing of varying thicknesses that can be ‘layered’ to achieve comfort and versatility.
 The most important consideration for clothing is the ability to regulate temperature as you change from periods of activity to periods of rest.
-We discourage cotton clothing as it causes rapid heat loss when wet.
+Cotton clothing is not appropriate as it causes rapid heat loss when wet.
 Ski wear works well.

 We suggest you bring:

-- Long underwear (top & bottom), polypro, wool or fleece.
+- Long underwear (top & bottom), synthetic or wool.

 - Warm pants (pref. insulated or fleece)